con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Completely pure, the highest syllable, (111)

-Atop the greater vehicle-pain's remedy—
+Atop pain's remedy—the Mahāyāna—
-With vajra-Dharma as his mighty weapon
+With vajra-Dharma as his mighty weapon,
 With vajra depth, well known as Jinajik,
-Aware of how it is, with vajra thought (112)
+With vajra thought, aware of how things are, (112)

 Perfecting all perfections perfectly,
-Who all the bodhisattva grounds adorn,
+Adorned by all the grounds of bodhisattvas,
 The selflessness of pure phenomena,
-With lustre that's moon light unto knowledge, (133)
+With lustre that is moonlight unto knowledge, (133)

-With great exertions from Illusion's Net,
+With great endeavours as illusory nets,
 The foremost master ruling every tantra,
 Endowed in full with every vajra posture,
 Completely furnished with all wisdom bodies, (114)